aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

 1. Bijacency
 ~~~~~~~~~~~~

-In our example,we are providing a dummy dataset and we are comparing the columns "id" and "name".
+In this example, a dummy dataset is provided and the columns "id" and "name" are compared.

-We provide a dummy data set in the code
+A dummy data set is seen in the code
-We first run a test to see if the columns are bijacent.
-We are comparing "id" and "name".
+First run a test to see if the columns are bijacent.
+The columns "id" and "name" are compared.

     .. code-block:: python